Derecho-Project/cascade/src/service/fuse/README.md

 cat .cascade		read directory metadata information
 ```

+Limitation:
+- Support only single-threaded fuse client
+- Current read_file keeps a buffer of file_bytes in memory, needs further optimization to read large file
-New features to come:
+- New features to come: WRITE commands to have fuse client interact with cascade
   File write and editing commands, managing directories commands